icelary/kirk/songs.md

 > What kind of world we living in
 > One where killing a father is condoned

+## Where Did We Go Wrong - by Garrett Lopez

+<iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/5op204kix4Q" allow="fullscreen"></iframe>

+Released: September 11, 2025

+> Where did we go wrong
+> Where a difference of opinion
+> Deems the value of a man's life

 ## Charlie's Torch - by Servant Zero

 <iframe frameborder="0" width="560" height="315" src="https://www.youtube.com/embed/3Be7jCQ5xVs" allow="fullscreen"></iframe>